NOSiCode-CV/IGRP-Framework/SUPPORT.md

 These are not appropriate avenues for seeking help or support with an open-source project.
 Please follow the guidelines in the previous section.
 Public questions get public answers, which benefits everyone in the community. ✌️

-## Customer Support

-I do not provide any sort of "customer support" for open-source projects.
-However, I am available for hire.
-For details on contracting and consulting, visit [jessesquires.com/hire-me](https://www.jessesquires.com/hire-me/).